GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/README.md

 # GKE Inference reference architecture

+> [!IMPORTANT]
+> 🚀 Dynamic Landscape 🚀: The field of AI inference is experiencing continuous,
+> rapid evolution.
+This document is regularly updated to reflect the latest
+> products, features, and architectural patterns, ensuring it remains current
+> with the advancements in AI, Google Cloud and Google Kubernetes Engine.
+>
+> Last Update: 2025-07-01

 This document outlines the reference architecture for deploying and managing inference workloads, particularly on Google Kubernetes Engine (GKE).
 It serves as a foundational guide for building robust and scalable inference solutions.